 Develop and arrange unique and enriching after-school programs and opportunities

-Organize in-school assemblies, author visits, and programs like "Two Books, One School."
+Organize in-school assemblies, author visits, and programs like "Region One Reads."

 Provide mini-grants to SCS teachers for curriculum-enhancing opportunities, including field trips and supplemental classroom programs.